noiseWizard/css-exercises/foundations/01-css-methods/README.md

 - Does the `div` element have CSS added via the external method?
 - Does the `p` element have CSS added via the internal method?
 - Does the `button` element have CSS added via the inline method?

+# my notes upon review
+## first attempt
+I misread the instructions, and forgot to read this readme before starting.
+This resulted in me getting the internal and inline method mixed up.

+I will take a break, and then return to fix this error.